MerlinB/mpicms/DEV_NOTES.md

 # Imports
 Django lets you import `<app_label>`, which will result in errors later.
 Only import `mpicms.<app_label>`, as specified in the app configs.

+# Migrations
+Due to an [issue](https://github.com/infoportugal/wagtail-modeltranslation/issues/240) with wagtail-modeltranslation when using a custom user model, `makemigrations` has to run twice, first without wagtail-modelmigrations and the second time, with it.
+For details soo the issue.